Joan Crawford: Mommie Dearest

 Crawford's two other twin daughters, Cathy Crawford Lalonde and Cynthia Crawford Jordan, denounced the book, categorically denying any abuse.
-Cindy told reporters in 1979, "I can't understand how people believe this stupid stuff Tina has written."
+One of them told reporters in 1979, "I can't understand how people believe this stupid stuff Tina has written."
 Cathy claimed in 1981 both the book and movie were "untrue".

 On May 28, 1981, Cathy appeared on Good Morning America, claiming their mother was "warm" and Christina's book was a "great work of fiction".

 On July 20, 1998, Cathy filed a lawsuit against Christina for "defamation of character".
 Cathy stated in her lawsuit that during the 20th-anniversary book tour of Mommie Dearest, Christina publicly claimed to interviewers that LaLonde and her twin sister, Cynthia, were not biological sisters, and that their adoption was never legal.
 LaLonde stated neither claim by Christina was true and attached copies of the twin girls' birth certificates and adoption documentation to the lawsuit.
 The lawsuit was later settled out of court for $5,000 plus court costs.
 Later in 2008, Cathy told biographer Charlotte Chandler in 2008, "I don't know where [Christina] got her ideas.
 Our Mommie was the best mother anyone ever had."

 Helen Hayes, June Allyson, and Vincent Sherman stated they had witnessed strict discipline.
 For example, Hayes and Sherman both stated in their autobiographies that they felt Joan was too strict a parent.
 Allyson stated in her autobiography that she witnessed Joan put Christina in "time-out", and did not let her go to a friend's birthday party as a punishment.
 However, these people never stated they witnessed any outright abuse.
 James MacArthur stated he spent a weekend with the Crawford family when he was a child and never saw any abuse, but did observe that Christopher was harnessed in his bed at night.
 Unbeknownst to MacArthur, according to Christopher's daughter, Janet, Christopher was diagnosed with attention deficit hyperactivity disorder, and Joan's family doctor recommended the store-bought child harness to keep Christopher in bed at night and prevent him from wandering outside to play and possibly fall into the swimming pool.
 Christopher's daughter stated to columnist Cindy Adams, "I have two boys, one is identical to my brother and my father.
 We're treating his hyperactivity with medication, but three generations have had this condition.
 It must come from something.
 Joan said she didn't believe in heredity, but my dad proves her wrong.
 He, my brother, and my son all look alike and act alike."